Yukhoe

 Yukhoe is most commonly made of lean cuts such as an eye of round, but more tender cuts of a beef can also be used.
-The beef is cut into thin strips while removing the fat, then it is seasoned with salt, sugar, sesame oil, pepper, and garlic.
+The beef is cut into thin strips while the fat is removed.
+It is then seasoned with salt, sugar, sesame oil, pepper, and garlic.
 Korean pear, raw egg yolk, and pine nuts are commonly used as garnishes.
 It is similar to a Western tartare or a Levantine kibbeh nayeh.